Mikele02171/Codecademy-/README.md

 P.S.
 Remind myself if you want to see the code yourself.
 Log in and re-jog your memory with enough practise.

+Mistakes/Typos: Inside Differential Calculus File, Introduction to Differential Equations supposed to be Introduction to Differential Calculus